absolute-quantum/cats-blender-plugin/README.md

  - Optimizing materials
  - Translating shape keys, bones, materials and meshes
  - Merging bone groups to reduce overall bone count
- - Copy protection to protect your avatars from game cache ripping
+ - Protecting your avatars from game cache ripping
  - Auto updater

 *More to come!*